cabforum/code-signing/docs/CSBR.md

 `{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) code-signing-requirements(3)}` (`2.23.140.1.3`)

+The following Certificate Policy Identifier is reserved for use by CAs as a required means of asserting compliance with these Requirements for Timestamp Certificates:

+`{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) code-signing-requirements(4) timestamping(2)}` (`2.23.140.1.4.2`)

 #### 7.1.6.2  Root CA Certificates

 A Root CA Certificate SHOULD NOT contain the certificatePolicies extension.

 #### 7.1.6.3  Subordinate CA Certificates

-A Certificate issued after 31 January 2017 to a Subordinate CA that is not an Affiliate of the Issuing CA:
+A Certificate issued to a Subordinate CA that is not an Affiliate of the Issuing CA:

-1. MUST include the policy identifier specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement), and
+1. MUST include the policy identifier that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers as specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement), and
 2. MUST NOT contain the "anyPolicy" identifier (`2.5.29.32.0`).

-Certificate issued after 31 January 2017 to a Subordinate CA that is an affiliate of the Issuing CA:
+A Certificate issued to a Subordinate CA that issues Code Signing Certificates and is an Affiliate of the Issuing CA:

 1. MUST include the CA/Browser Forum reserved identifier specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) to indicate the Subordinate CA's compliance with these Requirements, and
 2. MAY contain the "anyPolicy" identifier (`2.5.29.32.0`) in place of an explicit policy identifier.

+A Certificate issued after 31 March 2022 to a Subordinate CA that issues Timestamp Certificates and is an Affiliate of the Issuing CA:

+1. MUST include the CA/Browser Forum reserved identifier specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) to indicate the Subordinate CA’s compliance with these Requirements, and
+2. MAY contain the “anyPolicy” identifier (`2.5.29.32.0`) in place of an explicit policy identifier.

 A Subordinate CA MUST represent, in its Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.